Home

 Phlogopite Vs Nickeline Fracture

 Fracture is an important parameter when you compare Phlogopite and Nickeline Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Phlogopite Vs Nickeline fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Phlogopite is None and Uneven.
+Fracture observed in Phlogopite is Uneven.
 Nickeline fracture is Conchoidal and Uneven.

 Phlogopite Vs Nickeline Luster